 Flood Zones

-Annual Flood Premium 1,000
+Annual Flood Premium \$ 1,000

-Monthly Cost 83
+Monthly Cost \$ 83

 Current Mtg.
-Interest Rate 3.50%
+Interest Rate

-Monthly Cost per \$1,000 \$4.49
+Monthly Cost per \$1,000

-Cash Equivalent Mortgage Principal 19,000
+Cash Equivalent Mortgage Pr \$ 19,000

-Here's some additional considerations:
+Here are some additional considerations:

 - 1. The adjustment will be higher however if the home has actually flooded in the past. - 2.
 If a comparable sale is also located in a flood zone....and has a similar insurance cost....then no adjustment would be necessary. - The adverse effect of the flood zone may be partially or wholly offset if the property backs to an undeveloped wooded or conservation area that cannot be developed and enhances privacy or views.